sajjanapu83/Notes/C-Programs/Notes.md

     ``` r=q , q=p , p=p->next q->next=r ```

   - Detect Loop : Take 2 pointers p & q, move p by one and q by 2 nodes. if they both meet then its a loop.
+  - Merge Sort & Insertion Sort are suitable for Linked List